CQQXY161120/Instance-Selection/README.md

 ```

 ## Technical Details and Citations:
+You can find more details in the paper:
+Instance Selection: A Bayesian Decision Theory Perspective

-If you find this code useful in your research, please cite
+If you're using this repo in your research or applications, please cite using this BibTeX:

 @inproceedings{chen2022IS,
   title={Instance Selection: A Bayesian Decision Theory Perspective},
   author={Qingqiang Chen, Fuyuan Cao, Ying Xing, Jiye Liang},